SIGPLAN/SIGPLAN.github.io/Resources/Author.md

 Template](http://www.acm.org/publications/proceedings-template) that
-consolidates all previous ACM journal and proceedings formats (including SIGPLAN's [`sigplanconf` format](#sigplanconf-format)) and is designed enable a uniform production workflow for authors and publishers.
+consolidates all previous ACM journal and proceedings formats (including SIGPLAN's [`sigplanconf` format](#sigplanconf-format)) and is designed to enable a uniform production workflow for authors and publishers.
 The `acmart` format includes a number of sub-formats, two of which are relevant to SIGPLAN authors: